Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Method

-where $\mathcal{L}_\text{RPN}$ is the RPN loss, described above, and $\mathcal{L}_\text{2D}$ is the loss from the 2D box head from~\cite{ren2015faster}.
-The 3D losses are weighted by the predicted 3D uncertainty (inspired by~\cite{lu2021geometry}), such that the model may trade a penalty to reduce the 3D loss when uncertain.
-In practice, $\mu$ is helpful for both improving the 3D rating of a cuboids at inference and reducing the loss of hard samples during training.
+$\mathcal{L}_\text{RPN}$ is the RPN loss, described above, and $\mathcal{L}_\text{2D}$ is the 2D box head loss from~\cite{ren2015faster}.
+The 3D loss is weighted by the predicted 3D uncertainty (inspired by~\cite{lu2021geometry}), such that the model may trade a penalty to reduce the 3D loss when uncertain.
+In practice, $\mu$ is helpful for both improving the 3D ratings at inference and reducing the loss of hard samples in training.